Top 20 Safe Investments with High Returns

 Just like other types of investments, real estate comes with its own set of risks.
 The housing market can fluctuate.
 We experienced the harshness of a fluctuating housing market during the Great Recession of 2008, where foreclosure rates skyrocketed due to a number of factors I won’t get into.

 On the other hand, real estate investors who choose to invest in strong, growing markets, often overlooked for the glitz and glam of big market cities, minimize their risk exponentially.
 Although buying a rental property requires more cash upfront, you won’t lose your entire investment because it’s a physical asset with (hopefully) appreciating value.
-This helps make real estate a relatively low risk, high return investment.
+This helps make real estate a good option for one of the safe investments with high returns.
 Keeping a property in your portfolio long-term can continually generate more and more passive income each year.

-Investor Tip: You need to decide if you want to manage the rental property yourself or hire a management company.
-The good news is, most expenses related to a rental property manager are tax deductible.
+Investor Tip: You need to decide whether to manage the rental property yourself or hire a management company.
+The good news is that most expenses related to a rental property manager are tax deductible.

 INVESTMENT #13: NASDAQ 100 INDEX FUND